Jacbo1/Public-Starfall/SafeNet/README.md

 #### safeNet
 SafeNet includes new functions that the native net library does not.
 All of the native net library's functions are still present, but will only be mentioned if there is a difference.
+* `safeNet.writeReceived()` Writes the entire received stringstream for bouncing messages off of server/client to client/server.
+This is the only function that reads but does not advanced the buffer.
+This means that data can be bounced off the client/server while still allowing the reading of its contents.
+This can be done before or after reading.
 * `safeNet.setTimeout(number seconds)` Sets the timeout for a stream.
 If server side, the actual timeout length used is the maximum of this and double the player's ping.
 * `safeNet.setBPS(number BPS)` Sets the maximum bytes per second the networking can use.
 Actual networking size is still capped by `net.getBytesLeft()`
 * `safeNet.extend(StringStream)` Extends the functions of the given StringStream object to include new ones